 - What is one thing that you have been wanting to learn?

 - How do you recharge yourself after work?

 - What’s your favourite food?

 - What was the last book you read?

 - What was something you learned in the last two weeks?

 - What’s the last photo you took on your phone?

 Meetings don’t have to be dull and boring.
 Make it fun, engaging, and get to know your team!

-Does your office use Stand Up meetings?
-What positive results have come out of your Stand Ups?
-I would love to know – tweet me at @Two Tall Totems!
+Does your office use stand-up meetings?
+What positive results have come out of your stand-ups?
+We would love to know – tweet us at @TTT_Studios!